pieterjm/Btap/README.md

 3. Configure the LNURLDevice, make sure that the type is set to 'Switch'.
 4. Add one or more (max three) switches by clicking on the '+' button.
 Configure price, duration and Label for each switch.
   * The duration is the amount of milliseconds, the tap is switched on.
   * The Label button is displayed on the tap.
-For instance 'Small' or 'Large'.
+For instance 'SMALL' or 'LARGE'.
+Currently, only a limited subset of characters is support (CAPS ONLY).
 5. Click 'CREATE LNURLDEVICE' and record the ID of the LNURLdevice (8 charachters).
 6. On the tap device, enter config.
   - Make sure that LNbits host is set to: lnbits.meulenhoff.org